Medical Displays for Surgical Systems & OR Integrators

 Carts & mobile towers

-Cable access, stability, and surface cleaning become primary concerns.
+Cable access, stability, and cleaning become primary concerns.

 Multi-display control setups

-Instead of packing everything into tables, we recommend selecting categories based on role, viewing distance, switching frequency, and mounting constraints—especially for OR integration display deployments.
+Select display categories based on operator role, viewing distance, switching frequency, and mounting constraints in OR deployment.

 Surgical suite integration prep area with multiple medical displays for OR visualization and multi-source routing workflows.